nathanmentley/coverlet.vim/README.md

 #### CoverletRefresh()

 Right now this plugin wont detect changes to the json file and automatically update the coverage information.
 If you've updated the coverlet file.
 You should run CoverletRefresh() to update what vim is showing.

+#### CoverletList()

+Opens an immutable buffer with a list of uncovered lines and uncovered branches.

 ### Example Setup